RCHS-CSClub/JavaExamples/RandomRemoverString/README.md

 # Challenge:

-    Create a Java program that accepts a string and integer number (you can have the string and number sit in code, or use the scanner class) and removes a number of indexes randomly equal to the integer number provided.
+    Create a Java program that accepts a string and integer number (you can have the string and number sit in code, or use the scanner class) and removes a number of indexes in the string randomly equal to the integer number provided.

 # Suggestions: